Professional Statements and Societal Positions

-The American College of Obstetricians and Gynecologists (ACOG 2007, 2012) proposed the following risk classification for VTE in individuals undergoing major gynecological surgery:
+The American College of Obstetricians and Gynecologists (ACOG 2007, reaffirmed 2021) proposed the following risk classification for VTE in individuals undergoing major gynecological surgery:

 - Low: Surgery lasting less than 30 minutes in individuals younger than 40 years with no additional risk factors.